projectcinderella/projectcinderella.github.io/index.md

 Text can be **bold**, _italic_, or ~~strikethrough~~.

 Once upon a time in a faraway place, lived a kind and gentle young woman called Cinderella.
-Cinderella worked by caning the undisciplined ~~CFO’s~~ rats, ensuring the ~~lazybums~~ gnomes stick to their deadlines and rejecting the ~~departments~~ Leprechauns from borrowing extra money, often coming home very, very tired at the end of the day.
+Cinderella worked by caning the undisciplined ~~CFO’s~~ rats, ensuring the ~~lazybums~~ gnomes stick to their deadlines and rejecting the ~~departments~~ Leprechauns application for extra money, often coming home very, very tired at the end of the day.
 Although still a young woman, she felt older than her years.
 And then the fairy godmother appeared, promising to granting her a wish if she could have 1,000 birthday wishes before the clock strikes 12 on her 50th birthday...

 ## Snow White’s 7 dwarf comments on Cinderella: